Your Instruction Permit Top ↑

 You must be 16 years old to apply for a full license.
 You must also:

-Use online scheduling or call the DMV to schedule a driving skills test when you have met the requirements for Driver Education, Behind The Wheel Experience and Time Limits and Restrictions.
-If someone else schedules the test for you, they must have your instruction permit number or Social Security Number.
+Use Online Scheduling to schedule your test.
+If someone else schedules the test for you, they must have your Instruction Permit Number or Social Security Number.

 You must call to cancel a test.
 Tests may not be canceled online.